DataBeaver/trimps-tools/README.txt

 More advanced options can be used to tweak the performance of the program or the genetic algorithm:

+-t, --preset
+  Choose a predefined set of options.
+Available presets are single, basic, diverse and advanced.
+This option is relatively safe to use even if you have no clue what the following ones are for.

 -w, --workers
   Set the number of worker threads to use